 My journey into yoga happened after 20 years of competing in triathlons.
 I went into Yoga kicking and screaming until I realized it was exactly what I needed to balance my body from years of endurance training.
 I started practicing yoga for the physical benefits of strength and flexibility and after these changes started to happen I became interested in the mental and more spiritual benefits of the practice.
 I hold 200-hr certifications in Kripalu and Ashtanga Vinyasa Yoga with many years of training with senior teachers.
 Because of all the incredible benefits yoga can offer, I became a yoga instructor in Germany where I lived for 7 years before recently moving to Lakeway.
 I currently practice and teach Ashtanga, Power Vinyasa and Vinyasa style classes.
 I know that the practice of yoga is a practice that people of all ages and physical abilities can participate in to enhance their lives both physically and mentally.
 I tell my students that the practice of yoga on and off the mat is our greatest teacher.

-Sylvia's passion for yoga reached a new level with the move to Austin in the summer of 2013.
+Sylvia's passion for yoga reached a new level with her move to Austin.
 Recreational up to this point, her practice became a daily one, connecting her deeper to herself, her new surroundings and a new community.
-From this place of growth Sylvia knew she wanted to teach: she completed a Teacher Training in the fall of 2014 and kept moving forward enrolling in a Yoga Therapy Training program here in Austin.
+From this place of growth Sylvia knew she wanted to teach: she completed a Teacher Training and kept moving forward enrolling in a Yoga Therapy Training program here in Austin.
 She currently holds a 500hr RYT certification through Yoga Alliance with additional trainings in Ayurveda, Yin yoga and the Chakra system, and will complete her training as a yoga therapist in the spring of 2019.
 She teaches Power Vinyasa, more alignment focused slow flow classes, Yin yoga, corporate classes and is available for privates.
 “I absolutely love that yoga meets you where you are in life at that very moment.
 What I have learned in my practice is: Yoga always works.
 I learned to hold space for myself, to listen to my body and its needs and to stay present in midst of it all.
 Yoga brings balance to body and mind.
 This is what I love to pass on to my students.”
 Sylvia's classes are lighthearted and encouraging, while focusing on healthy alignment, building strength and creating self-awareness.

 Since an early age Malia has always been interested in depth and connection -- be it through conversation, movement, music, art, animals, or nature.
 The introduction of the mind-body-spirit-psyche quest began in her undergraduate design studies UT-Austin when she began to discover different methods of yoga and healing to help her cope and thrive with the stress of life.
 A wild, curious renegade spirit at heart, yoga provided self-care, balance and discipline at the perfect timing and continues to do so to this day.